The next get-together, with the theme of Explorations, is taking place on Sunday 28 May 14.00-17.00, Rikkyo University, Building 7, Room 7204.

 At the April get-together people shared their learner development interests, discussed possibilities for exploring a learner development puzzle or question, and started imagining some kind of learner development project they would like to do this school year in collaboration with (an)other get-together participant(s).
 These pairs, groups, and projects are not fixed and are always open to change and new people joining in.
 Please see the April Get Together Handout for an overview of the April meeting.
-A short report will follow below in early May.
+Short reports on the April, February, and January get-togethers can be found below..

 Andy, Ian, and Jenny (get-together co-coordinators)